FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 The extension supports multiple use cases:

-- Accepting terms
+- Accepting notices
-- Creating terms
+- Creating notices
-- Getting terms
+- Getting notices
-- Getting accepted terms
+- Getting accepted notices

 All functions `require authentication` to run, ensure you have a valud Firebase User included in your POST requests.